Biodiv Sci ›› 2025, Vol. 33 ›› Issue (4): 24584. DOI: 10.17520/biods.2024584 cstr: 32101.14.biods.2024584

 • Bioinventories • Previous Articles Next Articles

-An updated checklist of Chiroptera in Guangdong and the construction of a molecular barcode database
+An updated checklist of Chiroptera in Guangdong Province and a molecular barcode database

 2 Guangdong Key Laboratory of Animal Conservation and Resource Utilization, Institute of Zoology, Guangdong Academy of Sciences, Guangzhou 510260, China